Former Uvalde school police chief Pete Arredondo in custody 2 years after Robb Elementary School shooting

 Arredondo was in custody at the Uvalde County Jail, CBS News learned.
 The San Antonio Express-News reported that Arredondo and a second officer who responded to the shooting were indicted by a grand jury on felony charges of child endangerment.

-The Uvalde Consolidated Independent School District said it just learned about the grand jury indicting decision.
+In a statement to CBS News Thursday evening, the school district said it "only just learned about the grand jury decision regarding two indictments being issued," and had "no information separate from what is being reported by the media."

-"As we have done and continue to do, we extend our sincerest sympathies to all who lost loved ones," Uvalde CISD said in a statement.
+"As we have done and continue to do, we extend our sincerest sympathies to all who lost loved ones," Uvalde CISD said.
 "Our hearts go out to everyone affected by this challenging situation."

 The Justice Department released a hard-hitting report in Janurary on the response by law enforcement to the mass shooting, pointing to a series of "cascading failures" by the police chief and others.